kahalagan00/natours-dev/README.md

 # Natours Dev

 A modern nature activity booking platform.
-A place to find your new adventure [!NOTE]
+A place to find your new adventure

+> [!NOTE]
-This is a practice development project I created while following a course on Back-End development.
+> This is a practice development project I created while following a course on Back-End development.
 The original code was written by Jonas Schmedtmann.
+> [!WARNING]
+> Authentication and security might not be fully updated to current standards in 2024 due to the age of the course.

 ---